 The consolidated financial statements comprise:

-The following statements for 2021: the consolidated balance sheet, the consolidated income statement, the consolidated statements of comprehensive income, changes in equity and cash flows.
+The following statements for 2022: the consolidated income statement, the consolidated statements of comprehensive income, changes in equity and cash flows.

 The company financial statements comprise:

 The company balance sheet as at 31 December 2022.